-Make sure medicine does not come into contact with your eyes and a face.
+Make sure medicine does not come into contact with your eyes and your face.

 After the inhalation, rinse your face and brush your teeth.
-It is essential in preventing skin and oral infection.
+It is essential in preventing skin and oral infections.

 Use a nebulizer only in rooms that are ventilated to prevent people from your environment inhalation of aerosols formed during the administration of the drug

 - put a Respule in the nebulizer tank

 - close the nebulizer and plug in electricity